hphelion/documentation/migration-overview-reference.md

 6. Click **Create Key**.

-	After creating the key pair, the management console displays the contents of the private key, as shown.
+	After creating the key pair, the classic management console displays the contents of the private key, as shown.
 	<br><img src="media/mc_keypair_key.png"  alt="" />

 7. Click **Download** to save the private key in a PEM file on the local system or copy the key pairs into a text editor and save the file in the PEM format on the local system.
 Note the location where you save the file for later use.